 4. Assist in keeping records of food / dishwasher temperatures.

 5. Prepare, serve, and help clean up from all assigned meals except during time off.
-Leave the kitchen
+Leave the kitchen only when dismissed.

 6. Keep walk-in cooler clean and organized; keep milk dispenser filled.